miltonian/task-manager/README.md

 ### Testing

+- To test this project's api, run `yarn test` command inside the root directory
-To test this project run `yarn test` command inside the root directory
+- To test this project's react website, cd into the website/ directory and run `yarn test` command inside the root directory
+- To reset snapshots, run yarn test -u